“What I am doing online isn’t your business. I am not interested in being spied on!”

 Accountability: Worth the Work

-Whether you’re serving as an Accountability Partner for a child, a spouse, or a friend, maintaining an “accountability mindset” takes work.
+Whether you’re serving as an ally for a child, a spouse, or a friend, maintaining an “accountability mindset” takes work.
 It is far too easy to slip into a judgmental state when the weekly report rolls in.

 Being an effective partner means looking carefully at each report, but the line between diligence and judgment is a fine and often foggy one.
 That line defines the real distinction between accountability and spying.
 Looking over a report with the intent to punish will yield very different results than a desire to nurture.
 Ultimately, caring for someone through accountability will yield far more long-term fruit than spying.